Dominik Hirner

 Right: filled disparity from the Middlebury dataset

-In 2024 he published his latest paper at the International Conference on Pattern Recognition called: SAda-Net: A Self-Supervised Adaptive Stereo Estimation CNN For Remote Sensing Image Data.
+In 2024 he published his latest paper at the International Conference on Pattern Recognition (ICPR 2024) called: SAda-Net: A Self-Supervised Adaptive Stereo Estimation CNN For Remote Sensing Image Data.
 This network introduces a novel training scheme that does not rely on annotated ground-truth data which is especially important for such use-cases as remote sensing, where there is plentiful image data but annotated ground-truth data is missing.
 This is done by introducing a pseudo-ground truth that is updated and refined after each training step, leading to a dense and accurate reconstruction.

 Self-Supervised network overview